 The goal of Farmers Telephone Cooperative, Inc. has always been to provide services to all of its members.
-This application is no exception as FTC shares the agency's goal in reaching the people in this area with all-important broadband through a fiber connection.
+This application is no exception as FTC shares the South Carolina Broadband Office's goal of reaching the people in this area with all-important broadband through a fiber connection.

-The 104 census blocks in this grant application have been defined as "Unserved and/or Priority Areas" in Williamsburg County by the South Carolina Broadband Office.

-Through this project, FTC will be passing 717 structures, including 634 residential addresses that serve as the home for approximately 99 students.
+The 85 census blocks in this grant application have been defined as "Unserved and/or Priority Areas" in Clarendon County by the South Carolina Broadband Office.
+Through this project, FTC will be passing 853 structures, including 664 residential addresses that serve as the home for approximately 250 students.
 By deploying a fiber connection, FTC will future proof the network, and these households and students will have access to affordable broadband internet plans with multiple qualifying speeds to include a 1 Gigabit symmetrical offering.

-According to the 2020 U.S. Census, Williamsburg County has a population of 30,484 and a median income of \$35,681, which falls well below the state level of \$54,864.
-Also, of that total, only 14.3% of have a 4-year degree or greater.
-With an internet broadband subscription rate of 59.6%, along with these figures, Williamsburg County is generally considered a county of need compared to the rest of South Carolina.
+According to the 2020 U.S. Census, Clarendon County has a population of 31,024 and a median income of \$43,881.
+Also, of that total only 15.8% have a 4-year degree or greater.
+The internet broadband subscription rate for Clarendon is 75.9%.
+For the priority areas, however, the percentage is considerably lower.

 Bringing qualifying broadband to these areas will enhance the lives of those who live there through distance learning, telemedicine, working from home, ecommerce opportunities, job searches and online applications, just to name a few.
 Funding through this grant will help FTC build fiber to this priority area, which, otherwise, would be cost prohibitive to construct.